AVIS-EntropiaAI/.github/profile/README.md

 - Lambda functions should be deployed to your AWS environment.
 Ensure proper IAM roles and permissions are set up.
 - For scripts, follow the usage instructions in their respective README files.
+- The web app can be deployed using Vercel or your preferred Next.js hosting solution.

 ## Contributing